zhaofangyuan98/SDMBench/Data/README.md

 *bass_spatial_osmfish.csv* is the spatial location file used in the osmfish dataset for the BASS method.

-Our reprocessed versions of all datasets are publicly available as h5ad format on Figshare (https://figshare.com/projects/SDMBench/163942).
+Our reprocessed versions of all datasets are publicly available as h5ad format on Figshare (<https://figshare.com/projects/SDMBench/163942>) or website (<http://sdmbench.drai.cn/>).